mikenemat/plum-probe/README.md

 OpenHAB binding here: https://github.com/mikenemat/org.openhab.binding.plum

 It took me a lot of work to reverse engineer this.
 Please share credit if you reuse the code.

+**Note** experimental_plum_probe.py is functionally identical to plum_probe.py but with the ability --all_llid to batch apply a command to all Plum lightpads in the entire house.
+I do not recommend using this!
+Most people should just use plum_probe.py.